Media & Collaborations

 Woman celebrating on a baseball field, wearing a Milwaukee Brewers jersey, jeans, sneakers, baby hair braids and a black cap, with her wig flying and arms raised in joy.

-Hair loss affects millions of women across age, profession, and background yet it remains one of the least honestly discussed experiences in beauty, wellness, and media.
+Hair loss affects millions of women across age, profession, and background, yet it remains one of the least honestly discussed experiences in beauty, wellness, and media.

-Hair Loss Bonita exists to change that.
+Hair Loss Bonita exists to name that reality and change how it’s represented.

 What I Bring to Campaigns & Collaborations